hawkinsw/CS5138/Assignment2/Scooby.md

     10a8: ff 15 32 2f 00 00     call   QWORD PTR [rip+0x2f32]        # 3fe0 <calloc@plt+0x2f70>
 ```

 This is curious.
-The call here is unconditional -- the program control will absolutely be transferred to the address *in the eight bytes at `[rip + 0x2f32]`* Objdump helpfully calculates `$rip + 0x2f32`: `3fe0`.
+The call here is unconditional -- the program control will absolutely be transferred to the address *in the eight bytes at `[rip + 0x2f32]`* `objdump` helpfully calculates `$rip + 0x2f32`: `3fe0`.
 Look through the `objdump` file -- does it contain a snapshot of the byte values at that address?
 No!

 Despair.
 Fortunately, we have another set of tools in our toolbelt: `hexdump` and `readelf`.
 In past Mini Assignments we learned how to a) determine the section of the ELF containing a given program's address and b) use `hexdump` to determine the initial values of those bytes when the program executes.
 Use `readelf` and `hexdump` to calculate the *file address* of *program address* `0x3fe0` and the initial value of the 8 bytes at that address.
-Record your response as the answer to Question 5.
+Record your responses as the answer to Question 5.

 ### Extra Credit: Dynamic Analysis of Program Execution Between 0x10a8 and `$MAIN`

-For extra credit, combine your knowledge of the mechanics of dynamic linking, the operation of `gdb` (in particular `starti`, `watch`, `continue`) to trace the execution of `scooby_slim` between `0x10a8` and `$MAIN`.
-If you would like to undertake this challenge and want to work together, please let me know!
-I am happy to help!
+For extra credit, combine your knowledge of the mechanics of dynamic linking and the operation of `gdb` (in particular `starti`, `watch`, `continue`) to trace the execution of `scooby_slim` between `0x10a8` and `$MAIN`.
+If you would like to undertake this challenge but need some help, please let me know!
+I am happy to assist!
 Record your response as the answer to Extra Credit 1 in `submission.txt`.

 ### What If I Told You ...

 At runtime, the contents of the 8 bytes at `0x3fe0` contain a pointer to `__libc_start_main`.
 Look at the specified behavior of this function online [here](http://refspecs.linux-foundation.org/LSB_4.1.0/LSB-Core-generic/LSB-Core-generic.html#BASELIB---LIBC-START-MAIN-).
 Wow, this is really cool!
 We can determine that the function (indirectly) invoked at `0x10a8` will eventually call the function at the *address* in its first parameter.

-Having trouble groking the *type* of the first function to `__libc_start_main`?
+Having trouble groking the *type* of the first parameter to `__libc_start_main`?
 Yes, me too!
 Fortunately, there's an awesome tool that converts types written in C into "plain" English -- `cdecl`.
 You will need to install in on Kali:

 ```
 $ sudo apt-get install cdecl